Lavnish0101/Expense-Tracker_React/README.md

 The Expense Tracker App is a web application built using React, designed to help users track their expenses and manage their finances effectively.
 This README file provides an overview of the application's features, installation instructions, and usage guidelines.

+Here is the link to the fully deployed Expense Tracker App - https://expense-tracker-react-lavnish.netlify.app

 ## Features

 1. **Expense Entry**: Users can easily add new expenses by providing details such as the expense amount, description, and date.